The Mission Statement of the mechanical engineering program aims to:

 - Graduates conduct themselves in a socially responsible manner and adapt to technological change.

-The Mechanical Engineering Program Outcomes are listed in the table below which also includes the relationship between the Program Outcomes and ABET Criterion 3 (a-k).
-The Program Outcomes have been determined based on the following criteria:
+The Mechanical Engineering Student Outcomes are listed in the table below which also includes the relationship between the Student Outcomes and ABET Criterion 3 (a-k).
+The Student Outcomes have been determined based on the following criteria:

 - Achievement of the mission and educational objectives of the Mechanical Engineering Program,